runbookai/runbook-mcp-server/README.md

 - name: deploy
 - content:
-  1. Get the latest tag from GitHub X. This is the release version.
+  1. Get the latest tag from GitHub repo X. This is the release version.
-  2. Send a Slack message to announce the deployment of X with the version.
+  2. Send a Slack message to channel Y. This announces the deployment of X with the version.
   3. Run a GitHub workflow for repo X to push the release.

 You don't need to interpret the content.
 Please just pass it to the tool.